wesamqamar/helper/README.md

 ## Features

 Approve and Forward: Allows users to approve steps in the approval chain.

-Front-End and Back-End Interaction: The Front-End displays data and sends approval requests via an API.
+Front-End and Back-End Interaction: The Front-End displays data and sends approval requests .

 Automatic Project Status Update: If all steps are approved, the project's status is updated.

 ## Screenshots